Benefits Of LGBTQ Therapy

 Looking for gender-affirming care?

-About the community that LGBTQ counseling supports
+The community that LGBTQ therapy supports

 LGBTQ stands for lesbian, gay, bisexual, transgender, and queer.
 This term has evolved over time, and more inclusive terms now include LGBTQIA (which adds an “I” for intersex and an “A” for asexual), LGBTQ+ (the ‘+’ refers to other identities not specifically referenced in the acronym), or QUILTBAG (queer and questioning, unsure, intersex, lesbian, transgender and two-spirit, bisexual, asexual and aromantic, and gay and genderqueer).
 The word “queer” may sometimes be used as a blanket term to encompass all the identities within the LGBTQ community.
-However, not all people within the LGBTQ community are comfortable with this terminology, so ask a person before using a word to refer to them, and choose whichever term is most comfortable for you.
+However, not all people within the LGBTQ community are comfortable with this terminology, so ask the person before using a word to refer to them, and choose whichever term is most comfortable for you.

-In addition to LGBTQIA individuals, the American Psychological Association also includes a diverse array of sexual minorities (including pansexual, queer, fluid, and asexual), expressions (such as gender non-conforming and androgynous), and gender identities (including transgender, third gender, genderfluid, transitioning, and gender non-binary) under the umbrella of people who may benefit from affirmative therapy.
+In addition to LGBTQIA individuals, the American Psychological Association also includes a diverse array of sexual minorities (including pansexual, queer, fluid, and asexual), expressions (such as gender non-conforming and androgynous), and gender identities (including transgender, third gender, genderfluid, transitioning, and gender non-binary) under the umbrella of the people who may benefit from LGBTQ+ affirmative therapy.

-What is LGBTQIA+ affirmative counseling and why is it needed?
+What is LGBTQIA+ affirmative therapy?

 Helpful statistics

 Living as part of the LGBTQ community can come with unique challenges due to pervasive homophobia, transphobia, and heterosexism.
-These factors can lead to social stigma, minority stress, and an increased risk of violence.
+These factors can lead to social stigma, minority stress, and the increased risk of violence.
 Bullying, discrimination, and a lack of family acceptance or outright rejection are common LGBTQ youth-related problems.
 Seeking the services of a licensed therapist who specializes in working with the LGBTQ+ community can be a valuable source of support and guidance for individuals who identify as queer—particularly those who are younger.
 Many studies and surveys have indicated the prevalence of discrimination and its mental health effects on queer people, including the following:

 • A survey from The Trevor Project found that 45% of youth who identify as LGBTQIA+ considered suicide or experienced suicidal ideation in 2022.